-My career has taken me to every state and halfway around the world interacting with thousands of people.
-I've learned that true communication occurs when we listen to one another.
-When our communication results in each of us feeling heard, understood, and valued, relationships and trust deepen.
+Authentic communication occurs when we listen to one another.
+Relationships and trust deepen when our communication results in each of us feeling heard, understood and valued.
 I believe listening is a gift because when I do it well, people genuinely remark, “I really appreciate you listening.”

 I’m not a gambler but I’ll make this bet… there are times when you do well and others when you struggle.
 If you’ve taken a moment to reflect, then I’ve helped you raise your awareness and develop insight about your listening.
 I encourage you to write down what you’ve identified and commit to taking action to limit the thoughts, behaviors, and emotions that get in your way and embody those that promote and result in understanding.

+Listening requires energy, awareness, patience, and practice.
 To become a better communicator, focus on becoming a better listener.
-To become a better leader and manager, work to become a great listener.
-Listening requires energy, awareness, patience, and practice.
-If you focus on developing this aspect of your communication, I guarantee you and everyone you interact with will benefit.
+To become a better leader, work to become a great listener.